nerdaxic/ruuvitag-listener/README.md

 # RuuviTag Sensor Listener for Home Assistant #
 ## Add [RuuviTag](https://ruuvi.com/ruuvitag/) Enviromental Sensors to Home Assistant

-****

 ## What the project does ##
-My quick & dirty implementation using ruuvitag_sensor library to write measurements from RuuviTags into a json file, for Home Assistant to read them as a [file sensor](https://www.home-assistant.io/integrations/file/#sensor).
+My implementation using [ruuvitag_sensor](https://pypi.org/project/ruuvitag-sensor/) library to write measurements from RuuviTags into a .json file, for Home Assistant to read them as a [file sensor](https://www.home-assistant.io/integrations/file/#sensor) every few minutes.

-1. Listens for RuuviTags with whitelisted MAC-addresses
+1. Listens for RuuviTags around with whitelisted MAC-addresses.
-2. Writes the measurements down in a json file
+2. Writes the measurements down in a .json file.
-3. The Home Assistant reads the file, and handles it as sensor data
+3. The Home Assistant reads the file, and handles it as sensor data.
 4. If the sensor is out of range, or out of battery, previous known value will be used.
-(No false-zero readings in Home Assistant)
+No false-zero readings in Home Assistant.

 ![RuuviTag](https://pbs.twimg.com/media/E3l5l_BXIAEskmq?format=jpg&name=large)

 ## Why the project is useful ##

 Provided as a sample code for others, to learn how the library can be used.
 Code should be working and used as is to connect RuuviTags to Home Assistant.
-Tested on Rapsberry Pi 4 8GB and Python 2.7.16
+Tested on Rapsberry Pi 4 8GB and Python 2.7.16.

+- Automatic configuration.yaml generation, so you don't have to type a lot of complicated config lines.
+- Automatic customize.yaml generation, for icons & sensor classes for the RuuviTags.

 ## How users can get started with the project ##

-- Automatic configuration.yaml generation, so you don't have to type a lot of complicated config lines.
-- Automatic customize.yaml generation, for icons & sensor classes for the tags.

 ### 1. Files should be installed to:
 **/custom-components/ruuvitag-listener** folder in your home assistant config directory.